The Cheapest Cities To Fly Into in Europe (and Where You’ll Save the Most)

 Consider alternative airports

 Exploring alternative airports can lead to unexpected savings.
-Major hubs may offer more routes and flights, but they’re much more expensive than smaller ones.
-Try the Greek Islands Trick to get the best airfares: Fly into a cheaper airport close to your final destination, then use budget airlines or trains to get the rest of the way.
+Major hubs may offer more routes and flights, but they can also be more expensive than smaller ones.
+Try the Greek Islands Trick to get the best airfares: Fly into a cheaper airport—big or small—close to your final destination, then use budget airlines or trains to get the rest of the way.

 Use points and miles